fbpx

 “I am a very busy person, but my dream is to learn and speak French”

 Does this sentence sound familiar to you?
 Before even starting a French course, it is important for you to know if an intensive or a long term course will finally help you reach your goals in speaking French.
 In this article, I’ll share my experience as a language learner in order to help you make a decision on which one will suit you better.
-Intensive and long-term French courses are both amazing and with either of them, you’ll enjoy beautiful results.
+Intensive and long-term French courses are both amazing and with either of them, you’ll enjoy beautiful results in learning French.

 My experience with intensive language classes